-3. The pivot foot may remain in contact with or may push off and drag away from the pitching plate prior to the front foot touching the ground, as long as the pivot foot remains in contact with the ground.
-Pushing off with the pivot foot from a place other than the pitcher's plate is illegal.
+3. The pivot foot must remain in contact with the pitcher's plate or push off and drag away from the pitcher's plate or be airborne prior to the non-pivot foot touching the ground.
+The pitcher may leap from the pitcher's plate, land with the non-pivot foot and with a continuous motion deliver the ball to the batter.
+The pivot foot may follow through with the pitcher's continuous motion.

-NOTE 1: It is not a step if the pitcher slides their foot in any direction on the pitcher's plate, provided contact is maintained.
+NOTE 1: It is not a step if the pitcher slides their pivot foot in any direction on the pitcher's plate, provided contact is maintained.